Fox Valley Mall

-Fox Valley Mall, formerly Westfield Fox Valley, is a shopping mall in Aurora, Illinois.
-The mall's anchor stores are JCPenney, Macy's.
-Some larger non anchor stores include H&M and Forever 21.
+Fox Valley Mall, formerly Westfield Fox Valley and Fox Valley Center, is a shopping mall in Aurora, Illinois.
+The mall's anchor stores are JCPenney and Macy's.
+Some larger non-anchor stores include H&M and Forever 21.
 A Round One Entertainment is located in the former Sears wing.
-The Westfield Group acquired the shopping center in early 2002, and renamed it "Westfield Shoppingtown Fox Valley", dropping the "Shoppingtown" name in June 2005.
-Westfield Group sold 80% interest in mall as of December 2015.
+The Westfield Group acquired the shopping center in early 2002, and renamed it Westfield Shoppingtown Fox Valley, dropping the Shoppingtown name in June 2005.
+Westfield Group sold 80% interest in the mall as of December 2015.

-History
+1960s to 2020s

 Original planning was started in 1968 by Urban Investment and Development Company; a prototype called Environ 2000.
 The first plans had 640 acre for development as a planned community to help minimize suburban sprawl.

 When construction was ready to start in June 1973, the planned unit development was 4220 acre of land between Naperville and Aurora.
 Fox Valley Center and Villages developers were Metropolitan Structures, Inc., and Westbrook Venture.

-The Fox Valley Mall is a 1500000 sqft enclosed mall, opened and completed in 1975.
-Sears and Marshall Field's opened first, followed by JCPenney, Lord & Taylor and 150 other shops and services.
-Lord & Taylor closed in 1996 and was sold to Carson Pirie Scott (later known as Carson's).
+The Fox Valley Mall is a 1500000 sqft enclosed mall, opened and completed on July 30, 1975.
+Sears and Marshall Field's were already open before the mall's opening date, and they opened on February 18, 1975.
+Fox Valley Center would open with space for 160 shops and services.
+JCPenney opened on April 6, 1977 with their Orland Square store, and Finally Lord & Taylor would open on August 7, 1977.
+Lord & Taylor closed on February 14, 1996 and was sold to Carson Pirie Scott (later known as Carson's).
+The Carson Pirie Scott opened on November 2, 1996.
 Marshall Field's was renamed Macy's in 2006.

 This was later followed by marketing for home builders and office development in the area marketed as Fox Valley Villages.

 Sales at the mall were stated at $115 million in 1977.

 In 1989, a shopping center outside the mall called New York Square was built.
 It features Kohl's, a former OfficeMax, and other stores.
 A year later in 1990, another new shopping center, Fox Valley Commons, was built across from the mall.
 Tenants include International Food Market, and Petland.
-Former tenants include a Bed Bath And Beyond, Sam's Club, Wal-Mart and Office Depot.
+Former tenants include a Bed Bath And Beyond, Sam's Club, Walmart and Office Depot.
 An indoor shopping center called Mall of India is slated to open in the former Walmart near the end of 2020.
 It will feature a grocery store, 10 restaurants, and 30+ retail and office spaces.

-Before the mid-2000s, the mall had large gardens and plants spread throughout.
-They were all removed from the mall shortly after Westfield's purchase.
+The Westfield Group purchased Fox Valley Center in 2002.
 After Westfield's purchase of the mall, all the signs and usage of the Fox Valley Center logo was discontinued and replaced with Westfield's standard mall brand logo, with the shortened Fox Valley name.
 In the same time period there was an extensive renovation of the mall for the first time in its history.
+This removed the mall's large gardens and plants that were spread out throughout the mall.
 After Centennial Real Estate's purchase of 80% interest in the mall in 2015, all "Westfield" signs were replaced with "Fox Valley Mall" signs.